rsms/scrup/README.md

 - In the "Receiver URL" text field, enter the URL to something which receives files.
 For instance a copy of [`recv.php`](http://github.com/rsms/scrup/blob/master/recv.php) which you have uploaded to your server.

+- Please note that the recv.php requires php5 to work, since it's using the PHP5-only stream_copy_to_stream() function to grab the image data stream.

 - Take a screenshot and you should see the Scrup icon turning into a check mark, indicating success.
 (If you see a red badge something failed.
 Open Console.app and look what Scrup says.)

 ## Receivers & extensions